brain-tools/rfmri-feature-extraction/readme.md

 # Package file structure/organization

 This repository is divided into three folders with their contents listed below:
-1. the config folder
+1. the feature extraction package
+   1. The Config directory
      1. config.py: needed for setting parameters and input/output locations
-2. the feature extraction package
+     2. init.py
-   1. The extraction_utils.py file which has the function definitions for getting features.
+   2. The extraction_utils.py file which has the function definitions for getting features.
-   2. the scripts for calling python from the command line (batch_feature_extraction.py, etc)
+   3. the scripts for calling python from the command line (batch_feature_extraction.py, etc)
-   3. init.py
+   4. init.py
-3. Utilities folder
+2. Utilities folder
    1. BNA-prob-2mm.nii.gz is a probabalistic atlas from Brainnetome, with 2mm size voxels.
    2. BNA_subregions.csv is a file with the regions and corresponding subregions of the Brainnetome atlas listed out
    3. brainnetome_gyri_vol.csv contains the probabilistic volume of the Brainnetome atlas for each gyrus, for the purposes of comparing patients brains
    4. brainnetome_lobes_vol.csv contains the same thing, except at a higher organizational level
-   5. example-ica-25.csv is a (with noise added for anonymity) example of the typical input for extract_ICA_features, since UKBB formatted it uniquely
+   5. example-ica-25.txt is a (with noise added for anonymity) example of the typical input for extract_ICA_features, since UKBB formatted it uniquely

 # Full list of extracted variables:
 ### Graph features